 The Most Effective Acne Treatments That Really Work

 Here we present a list compiled through the testimonies of professionals from coast to coast specializing in acne treatments.
-What truly works and what is merely an old wives’ tale has been sifted through and here’s what the truth is!
+What truly works and what is merely an old wives’ tale has been sifted through, and here’s what we believe the truth is!

 Acne Treatments That DO Work

 1. Antibiotics do actually work!
 Dermatologists will often prescribe antibiotics because, especially when taken orally, they are super effective in clearing up your face.
-The problem is that the body can develop bacterial resistance about a month in the human body, which can be solved by alternating between topical and oral versions, as well as benzoyl peroxide.
+The problem is that the body can develop bacterial resistance about a month into treatment, which can be solved by alternating between topical and oral versions, as well as benzoyl peroxide.

 2. Acupuncture just might do the trick.
 It doesn’t always work but it is definitely worth a try since the effects are indirectly achieved.
 Since stress often leads to acne, the acupuncture can help calm the body (while a healthy dose of yoga and meditation can calm the mind) and will also decrease cortisol levels that could be the leading factor of the breakouts.
-Make sure you are not using products that may clog your pores, eat right (not only just while you are having acupuncture treatments) and stop touching the breakouts and you should be all right though it’s not 100% guaranteed.
+Make sure you are not using products that may clog your pores, eat right (not only just while you are having acupuncture treatments) and stop touching the breakouts, and you should be all right.

 3. Spiro is very much recommended for hormonal acne.
 Spironolactate, as it’s medically known, is an anti-androgen drug that limits hormonal fluctuations.
 In other words, if you have an imbalance in your body leading to breakouts and not just black or whitehead problems, Spiro is the drug for you.
 It’s prescription-only so make sure you talk to a dermatologist about it.
 It doesn’t actually change hormone levels but it does prevent the imbalance from hurting the skin.
 It also would have negative effects on pregnancy so keep away if you’re trying to conceive.